WeWork’s Former CEO, Adam Neumann, Accused of Pregnancy Discrimination

 Bardhi’s complaint is one of many lawsuits accusing WeWork and Adam Neumann of discriminatory behavior.
 This past January, WeWork’s former Senior Vice President, Lisa Bridges, made a formal complaint alleging that she had been fired after providing evidence to WeWork’s executives that the company paid women far less than men.
 In 2018, WeWork’s Director of Culture alleged that she was sexually assaulted by two fellow employees at company-sponsored events.
 Both lawsuits are evidence, as they claim, of an “entitled, frat-boy culture that permeates WeWork from the top down.”
 The company’s culture is in direct contradiction to Neumann’s initial promises to create a gender-inclusive business that would “[bring] in the most talented women in the world at an early stage and … grow them all as leaders.”

 Seek Legal Assistance Today

 If you are the victim of gender discrimination, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.